Group Travel Tips

 Best

 PayaGo's approach.
-Each person is charged exactly their share at booking — no fronting costs, no chasing.
-This eliminates the core dynamic that causes resentment.
+Each person sees their estimated share before booking handoff, so the group can coordinate without one person fronting the full cost.
+This reduces the core dynamic that causes resentment.

 Good